pragdave/earmark/README.md

   I've chosen always to use the second interpretation—a line that looks like a list item will always be a list item.

+## Security

+  Please be aware that Markdown is not a secure format.
+It produces HTML from Markdown and HTML.
+It is your job to sanitize and or filter the output of `Markdown.html` if you cannot trust the input and are to serve the produced HTML on the Web.

 ## Author

 Copyright © 2014 Dave Thomas, The Pragmatic Programmers
 @/+pragdave,  dave@pragprog.com

-Licensed under the same terms as Elixir.
+Licensed under the same terms as Elixir, which is Apache 2.0.
 <!-- endmoduledoc: Earmark -->

 # Details
 <!-- doc: Earmark.to_html -->
 Given a markdown document (as either a list of lines or a string containing newlines), return an HTML representation.

 The options are a `%Earmark.Options{}` structure:

 * `renderer`: ModuleName

   The module used to render the final document.
 Defaults to `Earmark.HtmlRenderer`

 * `gfm`: boolean